MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/optimize-and-transform.md

 # [Cost Management](#tab/ManageCost)

-It is important to perform ongoing cost analysis and review.
+It's important to perform ongoing cost analysis and review.
 This provides you with an opportunity to resize resources as needed to balance cost and workload.

 Azure Cost Management works with Azure Advisor to provide cost optimization recommendations.
-Azure Advisor helps you optimize and improve efficiency by identifying idle and underutilized resources.
+Azure Advisor helps you optimize and improve efficiency by identifying idle and under-utilized resources.

 1. Select **Cost Management + Billing**.
 1. Select **Advisor recommendations** and the **Costs** tab.